PracticalKungFu/practicalkungfu.github.io/docs/posts/2023-11-13-nomad-consul-gluster.md

 gluster volume info
 ```

+!!! warning "Do not write directly to the brick location"
     One thing of note with gluster is that you should NOT write directly to the brick location `/glusterfs/bricks/brick`.
 Doing so will not replicate the written data accross the other nodes.
 You need to mount the gluster volume to a mount point (described in the next section) and use that when reading/writing data.

 ## Mount Gluster Volume